sethneller/sethneller.github.io/index.md

 <p align="justify" style="font-size:80%;"> I am an Assistant Professor in the Department of Economics and in the Boyd Center for Business and Economic Research at the University of Tennessee. <br/>
 <br/>

-My research primarily focuses on health economics, public economics, and demographic economics, with a particular interest in how childhood circumstances affect long-run outcomes.
+My research primarily focuses on health economics, public economics, and demographic economics.
 Here is my <a href="https://sethneller.github.io/neller_cv.pdf"> CV </a>.
 <br/>

 <hr>